NEUBIAS/training-resources/_modules/workflow_nuclei_and_cells_segmentation.md

 objectives:
   - "Segment cells and nuclei, using nuclei as seeds for watershed segmentation of the cells."
 motivation: |
-  It is quite common to have fluorescence microscopy images with stainings for both the nuclei and cytoplasm.
-While nuclei are typically separate and thus easy to segment, the cells are often touching each other, which makes their segmentation much more challening.
+  It is quite common to have fluorescence microscopy images with stainings for both nuclei and cytoplasm.
+While nuclei are typically separate and thus easy to segment, cells are often touching each other, which makes their segmentation much more challenging.
 The workflow presented in this module is a common approach to tackle this challenge and thus very useful to know.

 concept_map: >
   graph TD